comaps/website/content/download/index.md

       - Community-Driven
 ---

-The first app release is available as an APK download now!
-We are still working on publishing on F-Droid, Google Play Store and iOS App Store as well, please stay tuned!
+CoMaps is available on F-Droid and as an APK download now!
+We are still working on publishing on the Google Play Store and iOS App Store as well, please stay tuned!